h4sohail/turkey-bot/README.md

 # turkeybot
-Simple bot for Discord written in Python to be run on a linux based envoirnment with Python3 installed
+Simple bot for Discord written in Python to be run on a linux based environment with Python3 installed
 # requirements
 Refer to requirements.txt